At a glance

 Diagnosis and treatment

-Your doctor can diagnose RSV infection with a test.
-The sample is usually collected from your nose or throat with a cotton swab and sent to a laboratory for testing.
+Your health professional can diagnose RSV infection with a test.
+The sample is usually collected from your nose or throat with a swab and sent to a laboratory for testing.

 You can test yourself with a rapid antigen test (RAT) that detects RSV.
 These tests are widely available in supermarkets and pharmacies.
-These are not as accurate as tests from your doctor.
+These are not as accurate as tests from your health professional.

 Read more about diagnosing RSV.